 The MOD runs the centre, providing the day to day services needed, including front of house, facilities management, catering, and operational management.
 Phoenix House also provides a Support Hub, a collection of welfare agencies and other services charities giving a ‘one stop shop’ of advice and support for serving personnel and their families.

 The British Army provide the staff required to command and care for resident serving personnel and to deliver the key recovery activities.

 Battle Back Centre, Lilleshall

 In support of the Battle Back programme, the Battle Back Centre has been established by The Royal British Legion at the National Sports’ Centre, Lilleshall.
-It will provide a residential capacity for up to 24 residential personnel.
-The Legion is funding and leading the creation and operation of the Centre with support from Help for Heroes.
+It provides residential capacity for up to 24 residential personnel.
+The Legion is funding and leading the operation of the Centre.

 The Centre is hosted at Lilleshall by Sport England in the Eaton, Colson, Altham House complex.
 Leeds Metropolitan University provides coaching expertise and independent evaluation of activities.